stormpath/stormpath-documentation/source/errors.rst

 7201
 -------------
-Stormpath is unable to create or update the Account because the Social Login site response did not contain the **Error Condition**
+Stormpath is unable to create or update the Account because the Social Login site response did not contain the required property.

+**Error Message**

 **User Message**

 *(Same as above)*

-required property.

 7202
 -------------

-**Error Condition**
+**Error Message**

 **User Message**